ReConPatch : Contrastive Patch Representation Learning for Industrial Anomaly Detection: Experiments and analysis

-Table \ref{table:5} presents the anomaly segmentation performances evaluated using pixel-level AUROC.
-Our proposed approach focused on improving the anomaly detection performance; as a result, the segmentation performance may not be as high as its detection performance.
+Our proposed approach focused on improving the anomaly detection performance.
+As a result, the segmentation performance may not be as high as its detection performance.
 However, we achieved a higher performance of 98.18\% compared to PatchCore \cite{roth2022towards}, indicating that the addition of ReConPatch feature in the $f$ layer contributed to the improved segmentation performance.

-Table \ref{table:6} presents the performance of our ensemble model, which was evaluated using the modified z-score in Eq. \ref{zscore} for each output from WideResNet-101 \cite{zagoruyko2016wide}, ResNext-101 \cite{xie2017aggregated}, and DenseNet-201 \cite{huang2017densely} models.
+Table \ref{table:ensemble_result} presents the performance of our ensemble model, which was evaluated using the modified z-score in Eq. \ref{zscore} for each output from WideResNet-101 \cite{zagoruyko2016wide}, ResNext-101 \cite{xie2017aggregated}, and DenseNet-201 \cite{huang2017densely} models.
 Our model achieved state-of-the-art performance in anomaly detection task with AUROC of 99.72\% on the MVTec AD dataset using an image size of 480$\times$480.
-We note that our model still outperforms the PNI \cite{bae2022image} using a smaller image size of 320$\times$320, achieving an AUROC of 99.67\% compared to AUROC of 99.63\% Furthermore, we outperformed PatchCore \cite{roth2022towards} in terms of anomaly segmentation performance, with an improved performance of 98.36\% AUROC.
+We note that our model still outperforms the PNI \cite{bae2023pni} using a smaller image size of 320$\times$320, achieving an AUROC of 99.67\% compared to AUROC of 99.63\% Furthermore, we outperformed PatchCore \cite{roth2022towards} in terms of anomaly segmentation performance, with an improved performance of 98.36\% AUROC.